reescalder/agent-memory-supabase/README.md

 ## Why I built this

 I didn't set out to build a memory product primarily.
-When Anthropic banned OpenClaw usage through subscriptions agent that runs my actual life on a single Supabase Postgres instance: it reads my email, manages my calendar, ships and deploys its own code, and has done since April 2026.
-The limiting factor was never the model.
-It was memory.
-An agent that forgets what you told it yesterday, re-asks a question you answered three sessions ago, and confidently acts on stale facts is not an assistant.
-It is a goldfish with an API bill.

-The hosted memory services want to solve this by sitting between your agent and its own memories: you POST text, you GET text back, and the schema, the ranking logic, and your data all live in someone else's cloud.
-That is fine right up until recall quality actually matters, and then you are debugging a black box through a support ticket.
-Even the self-hostable options mostly hand you a service to run and an API to trust.
+When Anthropic banned OpenClaw usage through subscriptions I decided to just build my own agent/harness/OS and build it a proper database memory to see if I could create something better than what Claw/Hermes ship with.
+I created a fresh version of the memory system in isolation and have open sourced it.
+That is this repo :)

+Ok here's more detail on the memory (written by AI so forgive the tone

-So I built the memory layer as **Postgres you can read**.
+I built the memory layer as **Postgres you can read**.
 It runs on Supabase because Supabase is just Postgres with pgvector, `pg_trgm`, and row-level security already in the box, which is exactly what a real memory system needs and exactly what the hosted tools hide from you.
 After months of it running a